SovereignCloudStack/standards/Standards/scs-XXXX-vN-mandatory-and-supported-IaaS-services.md

 ## Conformance Tests

-The presence of the mandatory OpenStack services (except the S3) will be tested in a test-script.
+The presence of the mandatory OpenStack APIs (except the S3) will be tested in a test-script.
 As the S3 interface is a moving target, it may be integrated into the test suite but the test result will not be taken into account to determine conformance.